 This covers Williams Pinball Machines known as System 11, 11A, 11B and 11C.
+It also applies to Williams System 9 pinball machines which are similar to system 11.
 It involves checking the basic power supplies required for the system to boot.

 If you are looking for specific information regarding the solenoids and possible blown transistor, check here.